Hearing Procedures (CPC)

 The Commission must Take DR in order to disapprove or modify a building permit application that is before them under Discretionary Review.
 A failed motion to Take DR results in a Project that is approved as proposed.

 Advance Submissions: To allow Commissioners the opportunity to review material in advance of a hearing, materials must be received by the Planning Department eight (8) days prior to the scheduled public hearing.
-All submission packages must be delivered to 1650 Mission Street, Suite 400, by 5:00 p.m. and should include fifteen (15) hardcopies and a .pdf copy must be provided to the staff planner.
+All submission packages must be delivered to the Planning Department by 5:00 p.m. and should include fifteen (15) hardcopies and a .pdf copy must be provided to the staff planner.
 Correspondence submitted to the Planning Commission after eight days in advance of a hearing must be received by the Commission Secretary no later than the close of business the day before a hearing for it to become a part of the public record for any public hearing.

 Correspondence submitted to the Planning Commission on the same day, must be submitted at the hearing directly to the Planning Commission Secretary.
 Please provide ten (10) copies for distribution.
 Correspondence submitted in any other fashion on the same day may not become a part of the public record until the following hearing.